 The snag was / is that every party with an interest in the freehold or any lease, including lenders, and crucially the landlord, has to agree.
 Lenders are reluctant to get involved as there is next to no existing market and values may be difficult to fix.

 And landlords of course, in receipt of ground rents, have no real incentive.
-If tenants were to have to compensate the landlord, then it is difficult to see many situations in which the required unanimity amongst them would be achieved.
+If tenants had compensate the landlord, then it is difficult to see many situations in which the required unanimity amongst them would be achieved.

 The second route to commonhold was intended to be new build only, but developers haven’t cooperated for the obvious reason that leasehold developments are more valuable to them.

-Not only because demand for commonhold is largely untested, a bit like ‘chicken and egg’, they can also charge ground rents and retain an income stream or they can sell that income stream on.
+Not only because demand for commonhold is largely untested, they can also charge ground rents and retain an income stream.
+An alternative would be that they can sell that income stream on.

-There is a thriving market in ground rent portfolios, which are generally considered to be a low risk investment (and if / when the restrictions bite and no new portfolios can be created, we can expect that market to get lively).
+There is a thriving market in ground rent portfolios, which are generally considered to be a low risk investment.
+If and when the restrictions bite and no new portfolios can be created, we can expect that market to increase.

 Leases are by their very nature a wasting asset, they become less valuable as their term shortens.
 Conversely, the cost of a statutory extension rockets as the term depletes.